 - No walking experience required.
 Full guidance will be given.

 - A reasonable level of fitness is required as the natural environment can be demanding at times.
-All walks may include uneven ground, rough terrain, stiles, stream crossings, fields, valleys, moorland, hills, pathless hillsides, paths and tracks, lanes and country roads as well as a number of ascents and descents; we may experience adverse weather conditions.
-A typical day’s walk across the Cheviot Hills.
+All walks may include uneven ground, rough terrain, stiles, stream crossings, fields, valleys, forest, moorland, hills, pathless hillsides, paths and tracks, lanes and country roads as well as a number of ascents and descents; we may experience adverse weather conditions.

 - We can provide full outdoor walking gear, including waterproof jackets, trousers, fleeces, rucksacks, gloves and hats.
 Please provide boots.